Frequently Asked Questions

 To graduate with an Honors degree, students must have a minimum 3.5 cumulative GPA, 16-28 credits of Honors courses and one year or equivalency of a single second language with a traditional grade (A, B+, etc...).
 There are three levels of distinction for honors graduation (see "Honors Degree Requirements" for specific requirements).
 A separate Honors Baccalaureate degree is awarded to students fulfilling the requirements for their Honors degree, in addition to the degree a student earned in their major department.
 A special Honors commencement ceremony is held every term, during which medallions and diplomas are presented to the graduates.

 Most Honors courses and seminars carry Core 2.0 designation; therefore, you can, with careful planning, obtain an Honors degree without taking additional credits.
 Honors courses, however, are more challenging and usually require more reading and writing than other courses.
 Enrollment rarely exceeds 16 students.
 Classes are taught by distinguished faculty members, mostly in seminar settings.
 Honors College offerings are restricted entry courses, therefore students need to contact the Honors College office in order to register for Honors courses.

 How do my AP classes count?

 Advanced Placement courses may be used for university credit, may satisfy Honors second language requirements where equivalent, but cannot be used to fulfill Honors credit hour requirements.
 CLEP (College Level Examination Program) tests are available in certain subjects (see current MSU-Bozeman Course Catalog) for university credit.
 CLEP tests may be taken on an appointment basis (application forms are available online).
-You may satisfy the Honors College second language requirement with a CLEP test in French, German, or Spanish.
-We strongly recommend that you take your language CLEP test during your first year at MSU.
-Other languages may be accepted with proper certification.
+You may satisfy the Honors College second language requirement with a CLEP test in French, German, Spanish, etc. We strongly recommend that you take your language CLEP test during your first year at MSU.
+Other languages, including sign language, may be accepted with proper certification.